Back to top

 1. Who is subject to the background check requirements?

-Background checks are required for all program staff, whether paid or volunteer, who work in programs/activities serving minors and who are reasonably anticipated to have direct contact or interaction with minor participants.
-Background checks must be performed whether the program/activity is hosted by the University or an outside group.
+Background checks are required for all Program/Activity staff, whether paid or volunteer, who work in Programs/Activities serving minors and who are reasonably anticipated to have direct contact or interaction with minor participants.
+Background checks must be performed whether the Program/Activity is hosted by the University or an outside group.
 Outside groups must certify their compliance with the background check policies when reserving University facilities.

 2. How do I arrange for background checks for program staff and volunteers in university-sponsored programs?

 Background checks for university-sponsored programs are conducted by UGA Human Resources.
-To request a background check please call 706-542-2222 and request assistance for a background check.
+See guidance on the Programs Serving Minors Background Checks page or contact your unit's HR Business Representative for guidance on submitting for background checks.
+To request a background check from University HR please call 706-542-2222 and request assistance for a background check.

 3. How long does it take to process a background check?